Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 - Musicians - everything from bagpipes to chamber strings.

 - Performance artists handing out flyers - the famous Fringe flyering tradition.
-Your kids will accumulate 50+ flyers in an hour.
+Lila collected 60 flyers in an hour and considered it a personal best.

 The expectation is to tip after the show (5-10 pounds for a great street act, 1-2 pounds for living statues).
-Bring 20 pounds in cash for the day in coins/small notes.
+Bring 20 pounds in cash for the day in coins and small notes.

 Best time to walk the Royal Mile with kids: 11 AM to 2 PM.
-The morning energy is high, the crowds are manageable, the heat is bearable.
+Morning energy is high, crowds are manageable, the heat is bearable.
 By 4 PM the Mile gets crowded with adults and the tone shifts.

 The Mound and Princes Street Gardens